 Various Operating Theatre designs can be supplied to suit the requirements of the surgical team, ranging from single ‘standard’ layout GA theatres to larger Multi-Theatre Operating Departments.

 All our theatres meet the requirements of the NHS HBN and HTM guidelines for the design and installation of healthcare facilities, specifically:

 - HBN26 – Facilities for Surgical Procedures

 - HTM03/1 – Specialised Ventilation for Healthcare premises

 - HTM02/1 – Medical Gas Pipeline systems

-As a base specification our theatres are set up for General Anaesthetic (GA) use and are installed with a rooftop plantroom or plant deck containing air-handing, heating and cooling systems in accordance with HTM03/1.
-Internally, it will be fitted out to Group 1 level with anaesthetic pendants, operating lamps, surgeons control panels etc. and will be electrically protected with an integrated UPS and IPS system.
+As a base specification our Operating Theatres are set up for General Anaesthetic (GA) use and are installed with a rooftop plantroom or plant deck containing air-handing, heating and cooling systems in accordance with HTM03/1.
+Internally, it will be fitted out to Group 1 level with anaesthetic pendants, operating lamps, surgeons control panels, etc. and will be electrically protected with an integrated UPS and IPS system.

-Our orthopaedic theatres are fitted with a laminar flow ‘ultra clean’ ventilation canopy.
+Our Orthopaedic Operating Theatres are fitted with a laminar flow ‘ultra clean’ ventilation canopy.
 In terms of layout it will have all the same attributes as a GA theatre except that it contains a sterile pack store instead of a ‘lay-up’ prep, due to the convention that sterile packs should be opened under a sterile laminar air stream if available.

-Powerful microscopes and laser equipment are used in eye surgery which impacts on the design of the theatre structure.
-These theatres incorporate a concrete floor to negate the effects of vibration on sensitive floor-mounted equipment or the steel structure in the roof can be strengthened if ceiling-hung equipment is preferred.
+Powerful microscopes and laser equipment are used in eye surgery which impacts on the design of the Theatre structure.
+These Operating Theatres incorporate a concrete floor to negate the effects of vibration on sensitive floor-mounted equipment or the steel structure in the roof can be strengthened if ceiling-hung equipment is preferred.